MF366-Coding/WriterSharp/README.md

 So, **WriterSharp** was born.
 WriterSharp (please don't write **Writer#** - it's cursed) is WriterClassic but in C#, with a more modern look and better cross-platform compatibility.

 I also made the decision of not dropping the WriterClassic logo for a new one, because **A) It was made by a friend** and **B) It's *classic* :)**.

+## New Site
+WriterSharp now has a new site, on which you can find devlogs and other _cool_ WriterSharp-related content.
+Check it out at [https://mf366-coding.github.io/WriterSharp/](https://mf366-coding.github.io/WriterSharp/index.html)!

+> **Made by MF366 with :heart:**
+>
+> Copyright (c) 2025 MF366